ktrnthsnr/deep-thoughts/README.md

 ## Description

 This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.
+This specific repo will involve setting up the data connection between a React front-end development server and a GraphQL development server API.

 * QueryQL application brief intro
     * On the server side, the social media discussion app contains two models under server/models/* - one model for Thought, the other to track a User.
 Reactions are nested inside the Thought model.